ksu-cs-textbooks/cis300/content/hashing/memoization.md

 dramatically.
 The only thing that determines the presence of a winning move is the board position; hence, once we have a winning move (or know that none exists) for a given position, it will be the same wherever this position may occur in the tree.
-It can therefore save a great deal of time if we save the winning move for any position we examine.
-Then whenever we need to examine a position, we first check to see if we've already processed it - if so, we just use the result we obtained earlier rather than processing it again.
+We can therefore save a great deal of time by saving the winning move for any position we examine.
+Then whenever we need to examine a position, we first check to see if we've already processed it --- if so, we just use the result we obtained earlier rather than processing it again.
 Because processing it again may involve searching a large tree, the savings in time might be huge.

-The technique outlined in the above paragraph is known as *memoization* (not to be confused with *memorization*) - we make a *memo* of the results we compute so that we can look them up again later if we need them.
+The technique outlined in the above paragraph is known as *memoization* (not to be confused with *memorization*) --- we make a *memo* of the results we compute so that we can look them up again later if we need them.
 A dictionary whose keys are board positions and whose values are plays is an ideal data structure for augmenting the above search with